merlyescalona/refselector/README.md

 # Assumptions

-- We are working under a SimPhy - NGSphy simulation pipeline scenario.
+- We are working under a [SimPhy](https://github.com/adamallo/simphy) - [NGSphy]https://github.com/merlyescalona/ngsphy simulation pipeline scenario.
-Meaning, it follows hierarchical SimPhy's folder structure and sequence labeling.
+Meaning, it follows hierarchical [SimPhy](https://github.com/adamallo/simphy) 's folder structure and sequence labeling.

 To know more about the simulation pipeline scenario go to: